jamimoor/My-five-PCI-component-definitions/markdown/component-definitions/PCIDSS-Component/software-comp/rhel9-pcidss_4-base/pcidss_4_2/pcidss_4_2-1.1.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

 <!-- Add control implementation description here for control: pcidss_4_2-1.1 -->

+4.2.1.1.a Examine documented policies and procedures to verify processes are defined for the entity to maintain an inventory of its trusted keys and certificates.
+4.2.1.1.b Examine the inventory of trusted keys and certificates to verify it is kept up to date.

 ### Rules: